ORNL/intersect-architecture/concept.rst

 control, data transfer and compute microservices are being used and how.
-The :ref:`intersect:arch:pat`, :ref:`intersect:arch:sos`, and :ref:`intersect:arch:ms` complement each other, just like the different viewpoints of the :term:`DoDAF`.
-Additionally, the :ref:`intersect:arch:sos` itself offers complementary viewpoints, such as user, data, operational, logical, physical, and standards view. :ref:`intersect:arch:examples` describe how each of these architecture components is applied to real-world use cases.
+The :ref:`intersect:arch:pat`, :ref:`intersect:arch:sos`, and :ref:`intersect:arch:ms` complement each other, just like the different viewpoints of the :term:`DoDAF`. :ref:`intersect:arch:examples` describe how each of these architecture components is applied to real-world use cases.
 The :term:`DOE`\ 's recent efforts in an :ref:`intersect:arch:iri` are addressed as well, specifically the the relationships between its